vadimegorov13/eeg_jepa_research/README.md

 # EEG JEPA Research

-This repository contains experiments for reproducing and analyzing downstream EEG classification results from **S-JEPA: towards seamless cross-dataset transfer through dynamic spatial attention**.
+This repository contains experiments for reproducing and analyzing downstream EEG classification results from **S-JEPA: towards seamless cross-dataset transfer through dynamic spatial attention**.  # noqa: E999, E701

 The current focus of the repo is: